-- 9. Section 2 sets out the definitions of "Scottish Crown Estate", "asset" and "manager" for the purposes of the Bill.
-Definitions of some other terms used in the Bill are set out in section 43. - 10.
-Section 3 confers on the Scottish Ministers the ability to transfer, by regulations, the function of managing a Scottish Crown Estate asset, and rights and liabilities in relation to the asset, to certain persons.
-The transfer will be effected by regulations, which will be subject to the negative procedure unless they add to, replace or omit any part of the text of an Act, in which case the regulations would be subject to the affirmative procedure.
-Transfers of the management of all or part of an asset, which is wholly or partly situated in, or relating to the Scottish marine area (apart from the foreshore) or the Scottish zone (as defined under Section 40(1B)) are also subject to the affirmative procedure.
-This means that there will be Parliamentary scrutiny of the process. - 11.
-The list of persons who are eligible to receive a transfer of the function of managing a Scottish Crown Estate asset (and thereby become a "manager") are set out in section 3(2) (with section 6 defining "community organisation"). - 12.
-As Crown Estate Scotland manages the whole Scottish Crown Estate at present, initial transfers will be from Crown Estate Scotland to other persons.
+9. Section 2 sets out the definitions of "Scottish Crown Estate", "asset" and "manager" for the purposes of the Bill.
+Definitions of some other terms used in the Bill are set out in section 43.

+10. Section 3 confers on the Scottish Ministers the ability to transfer, by regulations, the function of managing a Scottish Crown Estate asset, and rights and liabilities in relation to the asset, to certain persons.
+The transfer will be effected by regulations, which will be subject to the negative procedure, unless they add to, replace or omit any part of the text of an Act, in which case the regulations would be subject to the affirmative procedure.
+This means that there will be Parliamentary scrutiny of the process.

+11. The list of persons who are eligible to receive a transfer of the function of managing a Scottish Crown Estate asset (and thereby become a "manager") are set out in section 3(2) (with section 6 defining "community organisation").

+12. As Crown Estate Scotland manages the whole Scottish Crown Estate at present, initial transfers will be from Crown Estate Scotland to other persons.
 However, in the future, transfers might be from other persons who have since become managers via prior transfers.
-This also means it will be possible for Crown Estate Scotland to receive a transfer in the future. - 13.
-The list of eligible persons in section 3(2) includes both the Scottish Ministers and Crown Estate Scotland.
-This ensures that, in the event of poor performance or an original transferee ceasing to exist for whatever reason, the Scottish Ministers, can transfer the management of the asset either to themselves or back to Crown Estate Scotland to ensure the continuing management of the asset. - 14.
-Section 3(3) provides that transfer regulations made under subsection (1) may include provision restricting the exercise of the function by the new manager, for instance, restrictions on the transfer of ownership of an asset.
-It also provides that transfer regulations made under subsection (1) may make provision about the management of records (as defined in section 3(7)) relating to the exercise of the transferee's functions as a manager.
-Such provision might be made if the transferee is not subject to the requirements of the Public Records (Scotland) Act 2011.
-Section 3(4) makes provision for securing the management of an asset which has been transferred to or acquired by a community organisation and any rights or liabilities they may have in relation to a Scottish Crown Estate asset or a former Scottish Crown Estate asset, in the event that the organisation ceases to exist for any reason, and requiring notification to the Scottish Ministers of any proposed change to the body's constitution which would result in it no longer being a community organisation for the purposes of the Bill (see section 6).
+This also means it will be possible for Crown Estate Scotland to receive a transfer in the future.

+13. The list of eligible persons in section 3(2) includes both the Scottish Ministers and Crown Estate Scotland.
+This ensures that, in the event of poor performance or an original transferee ceasing to exist for whatever reason, the Scottish Ministers can transfer the management of the asset either to themselves or back to Crown Estate Scotland to ensure the continuing management of the asset.

+14. Section 3(3) provides that transfer regulations made under subsection (1) may include provision restricting the exercise of the function by the new manager, for instance, restrictions on the transfer of ownership of an asset.
+Section 3(4) makes provision for securing the management of an asset which has been transferred to a community organisation, in the event that the organisation ceases to exist for any reason, and requiring notification to the Scottish Ministers of any proposed change to the body's constitution which would result in it no longer being a community organisation for the purposes of the Bill (see section 6).
 Provision can also be made in regulations under subsection (4) requiring a court or a person specified in the regulations to notify the Scottish Ministers of any application which would result in the community organisation ceasing to exist or ceasing to be a community organisation as defined in the Bill.
 The Scottish Ministers are required under section 3(5) to consult affected persons (and such other persons as they consider appropriate) before effecting transfers by making regulations under section 3(1).